 pro: this is reported in a 2024 blog post, a 2025 blog post, and a 2025 draft

-pro: everyone should move eventually from ECC+PQ to non-hybrid PQ; "hybrid PQ/T is clearly a transitional mechanism"; "bridging technology"; better to "make the future transition easier"; deploying hybrids would require a "second large-scale engineering effort to migrate to pure ML-KEM sometime later" and would "consume literal years of my life" (statement) (statement) (statement) (statement) (statement)
+pro: everyone should move eventually from ECC+PQ to solo PQ; "hybrid PQ/T is clearly a transitional mechanism"; "bridging technology"; better to "make the future transition easier"; deploying hybrids would require a "second large-scale engineering effort to migrate to pure ML-KEM sometime later" and would "consume literal years of my life"; "Hybrid constructions are, by design, a temporary measure" (statement) (statement) (statement) (statement) (statement) (statement)

-pro: ECC is useless since quantum computers will break ECC; the ECC part of ECC+PQ is useless for the same reason; ECC "isn't doing much now and won't do anything at all, in just a few years"; "hybrids are pointless" once there is a "CRQC" (a "cryptographically relevant quantum computer"); ECC+PQ "will offer no real benefit over PQ once a CRQC exists" (statement) (statement) (statement) (statement) (statement)
+pro: ECC is useless since quantum computers will break ECC; the ECC part of ECC+PQ is useless for the same reason; ECC "isn't doing much now and won't do anything at all, in just a few years"; "hybrids are pointless" once there is a "CRQC" (a "cryptographically relevant quantum computer"); ECC+PQ "will offer no real benefit over PQ once a CRQC exists"; the "only benefit" of ECC+PQ is protection if the PQ part "is classically broken before the CRQCs come" (statement) (statement) (statement) (statement) (statement) (statement)

 con: there are many ways that ML-KEM can end up not being the eventual choice (statement)

-pro: [specifically regarding non-hybrid ML-DSA:] we urgently need post-quantum signatures in TLS; non-hybrid PQ is the only way to get that done; ECC+PQ is a "distraction delaying the urgent migration to PQC signatures"; "Keeping systems vulnerable to quantum attacks out of fear of implementation faults isn’t a good trade-off"; "the industry should stop letting the perfect be the enemy of the deployed" (statement) (statement) (statement)
+pro: [specifically regarding solo ML-DSA:] we urgently need post-quantum signatures in TLS; solo PQ is the only way to get that done; ECC+PQ is a "distraction delaying the urgent migration to PQC signatures"; "Keeping systems vulnerable to quantum attacks out of fear of implementation faults isn’t a good trade-off"; "the industry should stop letting the perfect be the enemy of the deployed" (statement) (statement) (statement)

 pro: there could be a problem if non-TLS protocol designers need "strong unforgeability" but copy this aspect of TLS